Rhynchocephale/ets-resources-plus-custom/README.md

 </table>

-Note that when building the [teamengine-web application](https://github.com/opengeospatial/teamengine), if the `ogc.cite` profile is active then all test suite dependencies are incorporated within the WAR file.
-The 'ets-resources-version' property must be set in ${user.home}/.m2/settings.xml as shown below.
+Note that when building the [teamengine-web application](https://github.com/opengeospatial/teamengine), if the 'ogc.cite' profile is active then all test suite dependencies are incorporated within the WAR file.
+The 'ets-resources-version' property must be set in ${user.home}/.m2/settings.xml as shown below, where `YY.MM.DD` denotes the desired release version.

     <profile>
       <id>ogc.cite</id>